 If you enjoyed this article answering the question Is Rome Safe, here are a few other reading suggestions for you:

 Levi Borba is the founder of the Expatriate Consultancy, creator of the channel The Expat, and best-selling author.
-Some of the links of this article may be affiliate links, meaning that the author will have a commission for any transaction.
+Some of the links in this article may be affiliate links, meaning that the author will have a commission for any transaction.